 Chicken broth and cream make these grits savory, and they can be a fabulous rice, pasta, or potato replacement.
 Serve them with a topping of grilled shrimp or scampi, seared scallops, tender slices of poultry or meat (grillades) and gravy, or lamb chops.
 Or replace the chicken broth with vegetable broth and top the grits with beans or vegetarian chili.

-I used quick grits in this particular recipe.
-Don't use instant grits, and if you choose stone-ground — which take longer — follow the package directions for liquid amounts and timing.
+This recipe uses quick grits, and if you choose stone-ground — which take longer — you should follow the package directions for liquid amounts and timing.
+Don't use instant grits for this.

 Did you know that grits are gluten-free?
 They are similar to polenta, and can be used in any recipe for polenta.
 Or replace the grits in this recipe with a good quality cornmeal or polenta.